35 Irreversible dynamics

 \[ \begin{align} \newoverline{v} = \frac{4\newhat{z}}{T} = \frac{4\newhat{z}}{2\pi}\frac{2\pi}{T} = \frac{2\newhat{z}N}{\pi},\tag{35.30}\label{eq:k_v_deriv_1} \end{align} \]

 since the particle covers the distance $\newhat{z}$ four times during each period.
-For the maximum speed applies
+For the maximum speed, one has

 \[ \begin{align} v_\text{max} = N\newhat{z} = \frac{\pi}{2}\newoverline{v}. \end{align} \]

 The mean free path $L_m$ here is $2\newhat{z}$.
-Now $\newhat{z}$ must be expressed by the TKE $k_s$.
-According to Eq., the total specific energy $E$ of the harmonic oscillator is: (2.89) the relation
+Now $\newhat{z}$ must be expressed in terms of the TKE $k_s$.
+For the specific total energy $E$ of the harmonic oscillator, the relation

 \[ \begin{align} E = \frac{1}{2}N^2\newhat{z}^2. \end{align} \]